 Take the Sun Moon Lake Ropeway, which extends across two mountains, visit Wen Wu Temple and, of course, take a boat ride on the lake itself.

 Planning a trip?
-Consult with our team and we’ll take care of everything.
+Consult with our team and we’ll take care of all your Taiwan travel needs.

 Optional Extra Day: Alishan National Forest